Donate Like Your Life Depends on It

 The poster child for venture philanthropy is the high-networth family or individual.
 Names such as Bill Gates, Sir Richard Branson, and Charles “Chuck” Feeney are known internationally, but each city has generous citizens who have endowed assets in the arts, education, and healthcare.
 Many have established eponymous foundations as the vehicle for giving to solve big problems for large populations.

 What defines these individuals as venture philanthropists is their level of involvement in the work of their beneficiaries.1 Venture philanthropists don’t just write the check; their engagement means they also leverage their expertise and resources to produce a desired societal outcome.
-Lending their names to an issue or ...
+Lending their names to an ...